book cover

 This post may contain Affiliate Links.
 Please read our privacy policy here.

 A fluffy gingerbread house icing that works as the “glue” to keep the house together!
-This is our go-to recipe and it works perfectly every time.
-It’s soft and easy to pipe, but strong and holds so well.
+It’s fluffy, made with three ingredients and works SO well!
+It’s my go-to recipe as it’s soft and easy to pipe, but strong and holds so well.

-This icing is also great for making a graham cracker gingerbread house and adding decorations to a gingerbread house or gingerbread Christmas trees, mini gingerbread houses as well as gingerbread cookies.
-We use this icing every year for our homemade gingerbread house recipe!
+This icing is AMAZING for making gingerbread house and adding decorations to a gingerbread house or gingerbread Christmas trees, mini gingerbread houses as well asย gingerbread cookies.

 Confectioners Sugar – Also known as powdered sugar or icing sugar.
 Confectioners’ sugar is a very fine form of granulated sugar that dissolves easily.
 Because of its fine texture, it’s often used to make frostings and icings.